Bow Mar Yacht Club

 All sailors, skipper and crew, are required to wear a USCGA (US Coast Guard Approved) PFD (personal floatation device).
 The PFD must be worn at all times while on the water.
 The jacket must be zipped-up and worn properly.

 The Sunday Club Race Series will be governed by the Racing Rules of Sailing , unless otherwise specified.

 2:00pm first race start (sequence will commence following one long horn at approximately 2pm)

 Because many of our racers use club boats, and use different boats each weekend, the race committee will score participants by the name of the skipper, and not by the boat/boat number.

 10. Declared skipper:

-Since the RC will score participants by the skipper’s name, multi-handed boats: Snipes, Fevas, Scows, etc., will have to declare which sailor will act as skipper for all races that day.
+Since the RC will score participants by the skipper’s name, multi-handed boats: Snipes, Fevas, Scows, etc., must declare which sailor will act as skipper for all races that day.
 When checking-in with RC, the boat must tell RC who will be their skipper for THE DAY.
 That person will be scored as “skipper” for all the races that day.

 11. Check In: